-- A speaker has full, administrative access to a meeting.
-In addition to the ability to broadcast to all other participants, speakers are also able to open, close and control files.
+- A speaker has full administrative access to a meeting.
+In addition to the ability to broadcast to all other participants, speakers can also open, close, and control files.

-- A participant with broadcast permission is able to turn on his/her mic and camera in order to speak to all other participants but has no additional control over the meeting.
+- A participant with broadcast permission can turn on his/her mic and camera to speak to all other participants but has no additional control over the meeting.

 How to give and remove broadcast permission: